harmolipi/enb-builder/README.md

 But now, I decided to come up with a better way.
 I'm about to be out of the office for a couple weeks, and need to train someone else to handle this while I'm gone.
 Because the prospect of showing them my current workflow is so intimidating, I figured it would be easier to just create a purpose-made editor with react, where the above elements can just be pasted in, and will appear in both a preview element, and in a textbox as HTML they can paste into our email sending service.

 Also, this is just a good project to practice using what I've been learning.

+## Usage
+Go to https://harmolipi.github.io/enb-builder/ and fill out the fields as needed.
+Preview will update as you type.
+You can click to maximize either of those panes, and data will be stored in your browser's localStorage so it's likely not lost if you close the page.
+When you're ready, click "Show HTML" at the bottom and click to copy that HTML into the body of the email elsewhere.

 ## Setup
 ```console